 Further information regarding our district schools, programs, policies, and procedures is available to any interested person upon request to our district office.
+Print copies of this booklet are available by request at the school or district office.
 [FERPA, 34 CFR 99.7(b)]